 We are a Swiss corporation.
 Our corporate affairs are governed by our articles of association and by Swiss law.
 The rights of our shareholders and the responsibilities of members of our board of directors may be different from the rights and obligations of shareholders and directors of companies governed by the laws of U.S. jurisdictions.
 In the performance of its duties, our board of directors is required by Swiss law to consider the interests of our Company, our shareholders and our employees with due observation of the principles of reasonableness and fairness.
 It is possible that the board of directors will consider interests that are different from, or in addition to, your interests as a shareholder.
-Swiss corporate law limits the ability of our shareholders to challenge resolutions made or other actions taken by our board of directors in court.
-Our shareholders generally are not permitted to file a suit to reverse a decision or an action taken by our board of directors but are instead only permitted to seek damages for breaches of the duty of care and loyalty.
-As a matter of Swiss law, shareholder claims against a member of our board of directors for breach of the duty of care and loyalty would have to be brought in Zug, Switzerland, or where the relevant member of our board of directors is domiciled.
+Swiss corporate law limits the ability of our shareholders to challenge resolutions made or other actions taken by our board of directors but are instead only permitted to seek damages for breaches of the duty of care and loyalty.
+As a matter of Swiss law, shareholder claims against a member of our board of directors is domiciled.
 In addition, under Swiss law, any claims by our shareholders against us must be brought exclusively in Zug, Switzerland.